 Late this Summer two of her storybooks will be published by Gingko Press.
-“The Sailor who loved to draw” and “The Swimmers: making paper-cutouts like Matisse” will be available as hardcover books in bookstores, museum gift shops.
+“The Sailor who loved to draw” and “The Swimmers: making paper-cutouts like Matisse” will be available as hardcover books in bookstores and museum gift shops.
 Preorder at PaperGirlCollection.com will start in May.

 Entrepreneur: Annabelle Santos

 As a minority business owner, Annabelle became certified as a vendor to New York City and New York State.
-This has led to significant supply agreements with several major educational institutions, and is now exploring other contracts.
+This has led to significant supply agreements with several major educational institutions.
+Annabelle is now exploring other contracts.
 Recently, Spadét products debuted in Whole Foods new Harlem location.
-Annabelle, is one of the winners of the prestigious American Entrepreneurship Award for 2017.
+Annabelle is one of the winners of the prestigious American Entrepreneurship Award for 2017.